ajitsing/gocd_pre_push/README.md

 gem install gocd_pre_push
 ```

+### What does it take to setup gocd_pre_push for my project
-### Go to your projects root folder and execute below command
+Well all it takes is a very simple command.
+Go to your projects root folder and execute below command:
 ```bash
 gocd_pre_push create
 ```